OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:39

-Azariah became the father of Helez, and Helez became the father of Eleasah,
+Azariah fathered Helez, and Helez became the father of Eleasah,

 ## 1 Chronicles 2:40

-Eleasah became the father of Sismai, and Sismai became the father of Shallum,
+Eleasah fathered Sismai, and Sismai became the father of Shallum,

 ## 1 Chronicles 2:41